Third DUI in Miami

 E.J.
 Hubbs is Board Certified attorney, certified by the Florida Bar, in the practice of criminal trial law.
 Certification signifies an assurance of professional and ethical practices and is the highest level of evaluation by the Florida Bar of competency and experience within an area of law.

-As an experienced Miami DUI attorney, E.J.
+As an experienced Miami DUI attorney and former prosecutor, E.J.
 Hubbs knows the nuances of Florida's drunk driving laws.
 He uses that knowledge to challenge his clients' DUI charges.
 Hubbs Law may be able to find any number of problems with a DUI arrest, such as the way in which DUI tests were conducted or the equipment used for testing.
 Any problematic issues will be presented in court, which may result in a reduction or dismissal of a Third DUI charge.

 Florida requires an automatic driver's license suspension just 10 days after a Third DUI arrest.
 Hubbs Law assists its clients in requesting a formal review hearing before the Florida Board of Administrative Reviews (BAR).
 At the hearing, we can try to obtain a temporary driving permit while fighting to invalidate the administrative suspension.